osherjacobs/LabWork_Findings/badsuccessor-writeup.md

 ---

+TL;DR: A low-privileged user with CreateChild on any OU can compromise any AD principal on an unpatched Server 2025 DC — no target modification, no group change.
+Patch CVE-2025-53779 (August 2025).
+Audit CreateChild delegations.
+Monitor EID 3047, Directory Service channel.

 ## Overview

 BadSuccessor abuses the delegated Managed Service Account (dMSA) feature introduced in Windows Server 2025.
 Any user with CreateChild rights on an OU can create a dMSA, link it to any AD principal via `msDS-ManagedAccountPrecededByLink`, and obtain a Kerberos TGS yielding the target's effective authorization context (PAC) and usable key material via the dMSA key package — without modifying the target object, changing group membership, or requiring any elevated privilege beyond OU CreateChild.